PHPFastCGI/FastCGIDaemon/README.md

 ## Current Status

 This project is currently in early stages of development and not considered stable.
 Importantly, this library currently lacks support for uploaded files.
-Also a memory leak protection feature is scheduled for integration that allows the daemon to shutdown after handling 'N' requests.

 Contributions and suggestions are welcome.